jarad/niemi2015empirical/README.md

 ### Real data analysis

-To recreate the real data analysis, run `make` in the real/ directory.
+To recreate the real data analysis, run

+    make

+in the real/ directory.

 ### Simulation study

-To recreate the real data analysis, run `make` in the sim/ directory.
+To recreate the real data analysis, run

+    Rscript create_Makefile.R
+    make

+in the sim/ directory.